CalebH-dev/serial_router/README.md

 - LED status and activity indicators for visual feedback

 ## Hardware
 Build your own.
-Needs level shifters like MAX3232.
+Requires RS-232 level shifters such as the MAX3232.

 ## Software
 - Written in **C++** for the RP2040 microcontroller